microsoft/Windows-classic-samples/Samples/DirectWriteCustomFontSets/README.md

 The project includes a subfolder, "Fonts", containing font files.
 These are used for scenarios 1 and 2.
 This sample doesn't include any installer project.

-In order for scenarios 1 and 2 to work, the Fonts folder and contents must be copied to the same folder as the app executable.
+**NOTE:** In order for scenarios 1 and 2 to work, the Fonts folder and contents must be copied to the same folder as the app executable.